rajatgarg79/cloud_search/README.md

 ## Pagination

-The results you get back are (currently) API-compatible with will\_paginate:
+The results you get back are (currently) API-compatible with will\_paginate and kaminari:

 ``` ruby
 searcher = CloudSearch::Searcher.new